BranTregare/CS50-CPP26/PS4/recover/README.md

 ## 💡 Problem Statement

 Given a raw memory card image (e.g., from a digital camera), **recover all JPEG files** embedded in it.
-The JPEGs begin with specific header bytes, and each file consists of a sequence of 512-byte blocks.
+JPEGs begin with specific header bytes, and each file consists of a sequence of 512-byte blocks.

 ---

 ## ✨ Key Features

 * Uses `std::byte`, `std::span`, and `std::bit_cast` to express byte-level logic safely and clearly
-* No raw pointer arithmetic; all memory access is safe, typed, and bounds-checked
+* Avoids raw pointer arithmetic; all memory access is safe, typed, and bounds-checked
 * Precise state-driven recovery model with minimal branching and clean transitions
-* `constexpr` header check logic with bitmasking for JPEG signature detection
+* `constexpr` header check logic using bitmasking for JPEG signature detection
-* RAII ensures clean resource handling (even when manually closed for clarity)
+* RAII ensures clean resource handling (manual file closes are **retained for educational clarity**)
-* `StopWatch` utility tracks execution time for performance profiling
+* `StopWatch` utility tracks execution time for **illustrative performance profiling**

 **Sample Output:**